THE ONE BILLION DOLLAR

 The honeymoon between tech companies and schools is long over as each entity is fighting for educational funding from the government.

-The love/hate relationship between tech companies and schools are festering to new levels of
+The love/hate relationship between tech companies and

 economic warfare.

-Tech companies and public schools are now in full conflict of who is going to secure the future educational tax dollars.
+and public schools are now in full conflict of who is going to secure the

-Looking for other ways to analyze the real impact of the RUSD election?
+Looking for other ways to analyze the real impact of

-How about dividing a billion dollars into the number of tax paying properties within the district?
+How about dividing a billion dollars into the number

 The numbers are not child's play.